MONICA-Project/WristbandGwMqttEmulator/README.md

 This compose file will start an Eclipse Mosquitto Broker, the storage backend of MONICA ecosystem (a GOST server) and the _Wristband MQTT module_ of the Smart City Adaptation Layer (SCRAL).

-Once you have created the MONICA environment, you can check if data are correctly flowing checking the "local" SCRAL REST page at this url: http://localhost:8000/scral/v1.0/wristband-gw, the GOST dashboard at: http://localhost:8080 or the GOST main entrypoint at: http://localhost:8080/v1.0
+Once you have created the MONICA environment, you can check if data are correctly flowing by looking at the "local" SCRAL REST page at this url: http://localhost:8000/scral/v1.0/wristband-gw, the GOST dashboard at: http://localhost:8080 or the GOST main entrypoint at: http://localhost:8080/v1.0